nextest-rs/nextest/site/src/book/custom-test-harnesses.md

 ## libtest-mimic (recommended)

-Custom test harnesses that are based on [libtest-mimic](https://github.com/LukasKalbertodt/libtest-mimic) (version 0.4.0 or above) are compatible with nextest.
+Nextest is compatible with custom test harnesses based on [libtest-mimic](https://github.com/LukasKalbertodt/libtest-mimic), version 0.4.0 or above.
 Using this crate is recommended.

 For an example test harness that is based on libtest-mimic, see [datatest-stable](https://github.com/nextest-rs/datatest-stable).